DingXiaoH/RepLKNet-pytorch/README.md

 ## Training

+## Acknowledgement
+The released PyTorch training script is based on the code of [ConvNeXt](https://github.com/facebookresearch/ConvNeXt), which was built using the [timm](https://github.com/rwightman/pytorch-image-models) library, [DeiT](https://github.com/facebookresearch/deit) and [BEiT](https://github.com/microsoft/unilm/tree/master/beit) repositories.

 ## License
 This project is released under the MIT license.
 Please see the [LICENSE](LICENSE) file for more information.